 Any story can be summarized in one sentence.
 When I write a story, there comes a point at which I distill the entire story into a single statement.
 This is my one-sentence summary (this is a great piece of advice I received here.)
 If the essential elements of the story cannot be reduced to this level, then the story is likely too complicated and needs to be paired down.

 Any essay can be similarly reduced.
-Many a school student will recall the concept of a “thesis statement” from their essay-writing days.
+Many a student will recall the concept of a thesis statement.
 This statement distills the entire paper into a single sentence, encapsulating the core argument and goal of the piece.

 In both cases, the entirety of the piece may be expanded from this first sentence.
 It is the “seed” from which the rest of the writing grows.
 Therefore, the piece may be said to be finished when the ideas put forth in the summary are fully developed without any extraneous material.
 In short: it is finished when the author has said what he needs to say, no more and no less.